 It’s night in the desert.
-Mike (River Phoenix), a teenaged hustler given to bouts of narcolepsy, and Scott (Keanu Reeves), a slumming preppy prince, are huddled around a campfire.
+Mike (River Phoenix), a teenage hustler given to bouts of narcolepsy, and Scott (Keanu Reeves), a slumming preppy prince, are huddled over a campfire.
 “I just want to kiss you, man,” says Mike softly.
-The words and the barely audible sound of his voice, caught between hope and despair, speak to anyone—forget about gender or sexual orientation—ever ripped apart by unrequited love.
-For all the flannel and Gor-Tex, the scene is a startlingly naked expression of lovelorn longing.
+The words and the barely audible sound of his voice, caught between hope and despair, speak to anyone ever ripped apart by unrequited love.
+For all its flannel and Gore-Tex, the scene is a startlingly naked expression of lovelorn longing.
 Credit both Gus Van Sant, the director, and Phoenix, his perfect actor, with the heartbreak that floods My Own Private Idaho.

 Released in 1991, Idaho was Van Sant’s third feature film and remains his most anarchic and, in many ways, ambitious.
-It’s certainly the film where his art school sensibility and the postmod-ernist aesthetics that dominated the art world during the seventies and eighties are most in play.
+It’s certainly the film in which his art-school sensibility and the postmodernist aesthetics that dominated the art world during the seventies and eighties are most in play.
 Van Sant attended the Rhode Island School of Design from 1971 to 1975 (among his schoolmates were David Byrne and other members of the Talking Heads), shifting his focus from painting to film partway through his time there.
-The explosion of the sixties underground film scene was over, but Andy Warhol was still an influence, as were Kenneth Anger and other avant-garde film diarists who toted their 16mm and Super-8mm cameras everywhere.
-After a brief stab at working in the Hollywood film industry and a stint in advertising in New York, Van Sant made his first released feature, Mala Noche, in the early eighties, with roughly $20,000 of his own money.
-A gritty, lyrical black-and-white stunner about a gay skid-row store clerk’s obsession with a Mexican migrant worker, it caught the eye of some discerning Hollywood producers and led to his making his second, slightly more conventional feature, Drugstore Cowboy, starring Matt Dillon as the leader of a quartet of junkies who rob pharmacies to feed their habit.
-The toughness of both films, the director’s obvious empathy with alienated adolescents, and his talent for getting shockingly genuine perfor-mances from his actors helped him land the then teenage idols, Phoenix and Reeves, for My Own Private Idaho.
+The explosion of the sixties underground film scene was over, but Andy Warhol was still an influence, as were Kenneth Anger and other avant-garde film diarists who toted their 16 mm and Super 8 cameras everywhere.
+After a brief stab at working in the Hollywood film industry and a stint in advertising in New York, Van Sant made his first released feature, Mala Noche, in 1985, with roughly $20,000 of his own money.
+A gritty, lyrical black-and-white stunner about a gay skid-row store clerk’s obsession with a Mexican migrant worker, it caught the eye of some discerning Hollywood producers and led to his making his second, slightly more conventional feature, 1989’s Drugstore Cowboy, starring Matt Dillon as the leader of a quartet of junkies who rob pharmacies to feed their habits.
+The toughness of both films, the director’s obvious empathy for alienated adolescents, and his talent for getting shockingly genuine performances from his actors helped him land the teenage idols Phoenix and Reeves for My Own Private Idaho.

-What is striking about Idaho today in light of Van Sant’s later films is its extraordinary hybridity.
-Where Elephant (2003), Gerry (2002), and Psycho (2000) are structured by a single daring formal device—the extended tracking shots in Elephant and Gerry; the shot-by-shot mimicry of Hitchcock’s original in Psycho—Idaho is a collage that includes even a kitchen sink and some Little Dutch Boy cleanser to scrub it down.
-Van Sant mixes and matches scenes of documentary-style realism with campy musical set pieces, improvised dialogue with bowdlerized Shakespeare, dream sequences shot in grainy Super-8mm with 35mm vistas of the Pacific Northwest, and, on the soundtrack, Rudy Vallee with The Pogues.
+What is striking about Idaho today, in light of Van Sant’s later films, is its extraordinary hybridity.
+Where Psycho (1998), Gerry (2002), and Elephant (2003) are each structured by a single daring formal device—the shot-by-shot mimicry of Hitchcock’s original in Psycho; the extended tracking shots in Gerry and Elephant—Idaho is a collage that includes even a kitchen sink and some Dutch Boy cleanser for scrubbing it down.
+Van Sant mixes and matches scenes of documentary-style realism with campy musical set pieces, improvised dialogue with bowdlerized Shakespeare, dream sequences shot in grainy Super 8 with 35 mm vistas of the Pacific Northwest, and, on the soundtrack, Rudy Vallee with the Pogues.
 The main source materials for Idaho’s screenplay were two completely separate scripts and a short story, all written by Van Sant.
 One of the scripts was a modern-day adaptation of Shakespeare’s Henry IV.

-Van Sant ties these various elements together by filtering the entire narrative through Mike’s snoozing consciousness.
+Van Sant ties these various elements together by filtering the entire narrative through Mike’s consciousness.
 The irony is that the narcoleptic Mike is among the most unconscious characters to ever hit the screen.
-Abandoned by his mother early in life, he was raised by his brutish brother/father (with echoes of Chinatown, although, since Mike’s origins are below the poverty line, his incestuous parentage is no Greek tragedy, just an extra oedipal wrinkle in an already disenfranchised existence).
+Abandoned by his mother early in life, he was raised by his brutish brother/father (with echoes of Chinatown, although, since Mike’s origins are below the poverty line, his incestuous parentage is no Greek tragedy, just an extra oedipal wrinkle in a disenfranchised existence).
 Mike’s narcolepsy is his defense against his childhood agony of abandonment.
-Anything that reminds him of his lost mother triggers a violent psychosomatic reaction.
-He shakes so violently he looks like he’s going to explode and then keels over in a stupor.
-Idaho’s fragmented editing style—its heterogeneous visual associations and dense layering of words, sounds, and music—and its split-second shifts between the burlesqued and the heartfelt, evoke Mike’s confusion of inside and outside, past and present, dreams and waking life.
+Anything that reminds him of his lost mother triggers a severe psychosomatic reaction.
+He shakes so violently he looks like he’s going to explode, and then keels over in a stupor.
+Idaho’s fragmented editing style—its heterogeneous visual associations and dense layering of words, sounds, and music—and its split-second shifts between the burlesqued and the heartfelt evoke Mike’s confusion of inside and outside, past and present, dreams and waking life.

 The film opens on the road, for it is, above all, a road movie.
 It is the road onto which both Mike’s interior journey from fragile adolescence to precarious adulthood and his desultory attempts to find his missing mother are mapped.
 We look down a long stretch of two-lane highway, bisecting the desert scrubland, curving upward as it disappears into the distant mountain haze.
 Like a shot, Mike skids into view.
-His cheek, with its ragged blonde sideburn and faint tracing of acne, is disorientingly close.
+His cheek, with its ragged blond sideburn and faint tracing of acne, is disorientingly close.
 He looks down the road and decides he has been here before.
-“I know this road .
-It’s one kind of face.
+“There’s not another road anywhere that looks like this road . . .
+It’s one kind of place . . .
 Like a fucked-up face,” he says, talking not entirely to himself but not quite to us either.
 Just in case we’re not yet in touch with Mike’s way of seeing, Van Sant helpfully irises down around the relevant features: the eyes are two bushes and the smile the shadow of a passing cloud.
 Suddenly, Mike collapses in the middle of the road.
-He dreams a faded home movie of himself as a child, safe in the arms of his mother, a blowzy strawberry blonde with a Mona Lisa smile seated on the porch of a wood-frame house.
-Clouds rush across the sky, salmon leap slo-mo up-river toward their spawning ground, and Mike wakes in a Seattle hotel room, being sucked off by a balding beer-bellied john.
+He dreams a faded home movie of himself as a child, safe in the arms of his mother, a blowsy strawberry blonde with a Mona Lisa smile seated on the porch of a wood-frame house.
+Clouds rush across the sky, salmon leap in slow motion upriver toward their spawning grounds, and Mike wakes in a Seattle hotel room, being sucked off by a balding, beer-bellied john.
 Mike reaches orgasm and a wooden barn comes crashing out of the sky, splintering onto the highway.

-Threaded with home movie images (no filmmaker has ever been better than Van Sant at forging and integrating them), My Own Private Idaho is a crazy quilt of family romances.
+Threaded with home-movie images (no filmmaker has ever been better than Van Sant at forging and integrating them), My Own Private Idaho is a crazy quilt of family romances.
 Everybody is either looking for or escaping from their families, or organizing new families, or poring over photographs of other people’s families.
-In the campfire scene, Mike prefaces his confession of love with the agonized question, “Do you think I’d be different if I’d had a normal Dad?”
-“What’s a normal Dad?” shrugs Scott, the sophisticate.
-Something in the way he says “normal” recalls the moment in Kubrick’s Lolita—another absurdist road movie about impossible love—when Quilty (Peter Sellers), masquerading as a lonely policeman, terrorizes Humbert (James Mason), who has been passing off the underage Lo as his daughter.
+In the campfire scene, Mike prefaces his confession of love by agonizing, “If I had a normal family and a good upbringing, then I would have been a well-adjusted person . . .
+Didn’t have a dog, or a normal dad, anyway.”
+“What’s a normal dad?” asks Scott, the sophisticate, with a shrug.
+Something in the way he says “normal” recalls the moment in Stanley Kubrick’s Lolita—another absurdist road movie about impossible love—when Quilty (Peter Sellers), masquerading as a lonely policeman, terrorizes Humbert (James Mason), who has been passing off the underage Lo as his daughter.
 “I wish I had a normal, nice, little, normal daughter like that,” leers Sellers.